Nirmal-Data-Scientist/Breast-Cancer-Prediction/README.md

 #### Python

 Python is the programming language used to develop this project.
 It is a popular high-level programming language known for its readability and versatility.
 It is widely used for web development, data analysis, and machine learning.
-It provides a powerful and flexible foundation for scraping and analyzing Twitter data.

 #### Streamlit